 - who have had bone marrow or stem cell transplants in the last 6 months, or who are still taking immunosuppression drugs.

-If you were shielding you may need support to transition out of shielding and move towards a new way of life.
+If you were shielding you may need support.
 A Countywide Hub may be able to provide support if you don’t have friends, family or neighbours to help, please visit www.peterborough.gov.uk/coronavirus or www.cambridgeshire.gov.uk/coronavirus or call 0345 045 5219.
 District and City Councils also have information on their websites about local hubs and how people can get in touch and access help and support

 At Addenbrooke’s, shielding patients should seek advice from their treating team or GP to discuss the best way to shield or transition from shielding based on individual needs and treatment.